stelligent/database-artifact-factory/README.md

   This can be a comma-delimited list of two or more subnet ids to create the target db in, e.g. subnet-1234, subnet-456 or it can be "source" and discover the subnet-ids from the source db cluster.

-  Make sure these subnet_ids are in different AZ, and jive with the vpc_id if you don't select "source"
+  Make sure these subnet_ids are in different AZ.

-* *vpc_id*
-  This can be an explicit vpc_id to create the target db in, e.g. vpc-1234 or it can be "source" and discover the vpc_id from the source db cluster.

-  Make sure this jives with the subnet_ids if you don't select "source"
 * *instance_type*
   The instance type of the DB instance created in the cluster, e.g. db.r4.xlarge
 * *database_name*
   In the create case, the name of a database to create and apply the liquibase changelog to.
+This can be dontcare if you only want the artifact to be able to clone.

 ### Building